-Oaks Retirement Village, Warkworth Because of the poor ground conditions - colluvial and alluvial soil on top of shattered rock, with an abundance of water as well - Litecrete clip-on cladding panels were specified for two buildings in this 7-storey apartment complex.
-This resulted in a dead-load reduction of 480 tonnes, when compared to using standard precast, with cost savings in also being able to reduce the steel structure member sizes.
+Oaks Retirement Village, Warkworth Because of the poor ground conditions - colluvial and alluvial soil on top of shattered rock, with an abundance of water as well - Litecrete 150 mm thick clip-on cladding panels were specified for this 2 x 7-storey apartment complex.
+This resulted in a dead-load reduction of 480 tonnes, when compared to using standard precast, with cost savings in being able to reduce the steel structure member sizes.
+In typical cost engineering for Litecrete panels on high-rise applications the structural steel content has been able to be reduced by one third compared with using standard precast.